 We’re also heading towards tapeworm test time, and again, nature can help here as pumpkin seeds are well known for their taeniacide and taeniafuge properties - taeniacides are phytonutrients that specifically destroy tapeworms, with taeniafuges expelling them.

-Apart from this, pumpkin seeds are not only very palatable but also highly nutritious - said to be higher in protein (at 29%) than almost any other nut or seed, they're also an excellent source of Zinc and Vitamin A.
+Apart from this, pumpkin seeds are not only very palatable but also highly nutritious - higher in protein (at 29%) than almost any other nut or seed, they're also an excellent source of Zinc and Vitamin A.

-In worming circles though, they have an important anthelmintic (natural wormer) property - meet cucurbitin, an amino acid said to be one of the most efficient taeniafuge remedies for killing intestinal parasites, including tapeworms and roundworms, by causing degenerative changes in the worms’ reproductive organs, with its zinc content also helping to expel them.
+In worming circles though, they have an important anthelmintic (natural wormer) property - meet cucurbitin, an amino acid said to be one of the most efficient taeniafuge remedies for killing intestinal parasites, including tapeworms and roundworms, by causing degenerative changes in the worms’ reproductive organs, with the seed's high zinc content also helping to expel them.

-Last year we got Carms down from a medium tape count to low, just through adding ground pumpkin seeds, and as they’re so palatable and nutritious, I now feed them both a scoop pretty much every day.
+Last year we got Carms down from a 700epg tape count to low, just through adding ground pumpkin seeds, and as they’re so palatable and nutritious, I now feed them both a scoop every day.

 Any information contained within